 • Social order emerges through the everyday interactions and practices of individuals.

-• Ethnomethodologists seek to understand how individuals interpret and give meaning to social interactions and behaviors.
+• Ethnomethodologists seek to understand how individuals interpret and give meaning to social interactions and behaviours.

 • This approach focuses on the micro-level interactions between individuals.